 If this is an emergency, please dial 911.
 If you are having suicidal thoughts, please call (800) 442-HOPE.
 Our local crisis response hotline is (800) 796-6762.
 They can provide immediate and confidential help.
-You may also visit the Crisis Response Center, 2802 E. District, Tucson, Arizona, 85714, at any time of the day or night.
+You may also visit the Crisis Response Center, 2802 E. District St., Tucson, AZ, 85714, at any time of the day or night.

 Our behavioral health providers cannot make clinical assessments, discuss confidential patient matters, or make recommendations via email.
 If you wish to speak with one of our behavioral health providers, you may make an appointment at either of our outpatient clinics.

-The University of Arizona Medical Center has the largest psychiatric inpatient service in Southern Arizona.
+Banner – University Medical Center has the largest psychiatric inpatient service in Southern Arizona.
 That speaks to our commitment to helping you diagnose, treat and recover from debilitating mental and behavioral illnesses that affect you and your family.

-If this is not an emergency situation and you would like to schedule an appointment with a behavioral health provider, please call (520) 626-6254 for University Campus and (520) 874-7500 for South Campus.
+If this is not an emergency situation and you would like to schedule an appointment with a behavioral health provider, please call (520) 626-6254 for Banner – University Medical Center Tucson and (520) 874-7500 for Banner – University Medical Center South.
 You can also request an appointment by completing the Request an Appointment form and selecting Psychiatry as the specialty.

 - Acute psychiatric conditions